 One of the most commons reasons to use recurring big data analytics is to perform processing in near real-time.
 For example, a big data analytic configured to run every few minutes or hours which processes only the most recent features written and stored in a feature layer.

 To complement this real-time analytic, a scheduled recurring big data analytic can be configured that uses the output of the real-time analytic as its data source.
 In this recurring big data analytic, a Feature Layer source would be configured to ingest the feature layer output created by the real-time analytic.
-When configuring the feature layer source, on the Filter Data tab, a where clause can be specified which leverages a date field of when the observation was processed as well as the global variables of the analytic to only load in the most recent features since the last time the big data analytic was run.
+When configuring the Feature Layer source, in the Timestamp Field step, a date field can be selected as the timestamp field.
+Select the datetime field created by the Calculate Field tool in the real-time analytic, in this case the field is process_timestamp.

 The big data analytic would be configured to run at the desired repeat interval such as every 5 minutes.
-Using the global analytics specified above, only the most recent features that had not yet been processed would be analyzed by the big data analytic.
+Using the timestamp field as outlined above, only the most recent features not yet processed would be analyzed by the big data analytic during subsequent runs.